 - Now select the first heading and click the Format Painter button however use a double click this time

-- The Format Painter button is again orange however it will remain orange even after you have applied the formatting to the first piece of text.
-The feature is now “locked” on so you can continually apply the chosen formatting to multiple locations within the document
+- The Format Painter button has again changed colour along with the paintbrush appearing next to your cursor, however this time it will remain active even after you have applied the formatting to the first piece of text.
+The feature is now “locked” on so you can continually apply the chosen formatting to multiple locations within the document, again you need to be careful with the mouse so that you avoid accidentally formatting content which you didn’t intend to

 - Format all five headings, one at a time, until all are formatted the same